Also at Deasil Works · txn2 · Plexara

 kubectl --insecure-skip-tls-verify --context=some-context get pods

 Let’s say you want to fix the issue and not just skip-tls-verify.
-Ssh to the admin node and run the following (assuming Kubernetes 1.8 or greater):
+SSH to the control-plane node and run the following:

 rm /etc/kubernetes/pki/apiserver.*